- Pneumonia is inflammation caused by infection that affects the air sacs in the lungs

 - The fluid is then sent to the lab for multiple tests.

 Complications of this procedure are rare, but they can include collapsed lung, bleeding, and infection.

 Bronchoscopy is an invasive test to examine respiratory secretions.
-It is not usually needed in patients with community-acquired pneumonia, but it may be appropriate for patients with a severely compromised immune system who need immediate diagnosis, or in patients whose condition has worsened during treatment.
+It is not usually needed in people with CAP, but it may be appropriate for people with a severely compromised immune system who need immediate diagnosis, or in people whose condition has worsened during treatment.

 A bronchoscopy is done in the following way:

-- The patient is given a local anesthetic, oxygen, and sedatives.
+- The person is given a local anesthetic, oxygen, and sedatives.